sirupsen/napkin-math/README.md

   correctly written (I have not taken them through this yet, but plan to).
 * [Godbolt's compiler explorer](https://gcc.godbolt.org/#).
 Fantastic resource
   for comparing assembly between Rust and e.g. C with Clang/GCC.
-* [cargo-asm](https://github.com/gnzlbg/cargo-asm).
+* [cargo-show-asm](https://github.com/pacak/cargo-asm).
 Cargo extension to allow
   disassembling functions.
 Unfortunately the support for closure is a bit lacking, which requires some refactoring.
-It's also _very_ slow on even this simple program.
 * [Agner's Assembly
   Guide](https://www.agner.org/optimize/optimizing_assembly.pdf).
 An excellent
   resource on writing optimum assembly, which will be useful to inspect the